slimbootloader/slimbootloader/README.md

 **Welcome to the Slim Bootloader project!**

-Slim Boootloader is an open-source boot firmware solution, built from the ground up to be secure, lightweight, and highly optimized while leveraging robust tools and libraries from the [EDK II](https://www.tianocore.org/edk2/) framework.
+Slim Bootloader is an open-source boot firmware solution, built from the ground up to be secure, lightweight, and highly optimized while leveraging robust tools and libraries from the [EDK II](https://www.tianocore.org/edk2/) framework.